vanhoangkha/Networking-fundamentals/Day49_Security_Fundamentals.md

         - Uses UDP PORTS 1812 and 1813

     - TACACS+ : Cisco Proprietary Giao thức
-        - Uses TCP Cổng 49
+        - Uses TCP Port 49

 <aside>
 💡 FOR THE CCNA, KNOW THE DIFFERENCES BETWEEN AUTHENTICATION, AUTHORIZATION, and ACCOUNTING